Democrats Stare Down Defeat In Voting Rights Push - UrduPoint

 But neither has anywhere close to the 60 votes required to pass the 50-50 split upper chamber, with Republicans characterizing the push as a divisive Federal power grab.

-Senate Majority Leader Chuck Schumer announced Thursday that members would return following the Martin Luther King Jr. Day holiday weekend to take up the vote in any case.
+Democratic Senate Majority Leader Chuck Schumer canceled the recess following the Martin Luther King Jr. Day holiday weekend to take up the vote in any case.

+"The American people deserve to see their senators go on record on whether they will support these bills or oppose them," the 71-year-old New Yorker said on the Senate floor Tuesday.

-Senators will be on the floor to debate the proposal over the next two days, at least, with a vote expected any time from Wednesday onwards.
+Senators will debate the proposal over the next two days, at least, with a vote expected any time from Wednesday.

-Schumer has threatened in the near-certain event that the package fails to have a vote on changing the Senate's filibuster rule -- the 60-vote threshold required to pass most bills.
+Schumer confirmed later at a news conference that, in the near-certain event that the package fails, he will organize a vote on amending the Senate's filibuster rule -- the 60-vote threshold required to pass most bills.

+Schumer said the plan would be to reinstate the so-called "talking filibuster" that requires opponents of legislation to physically hold the floor to prevent the Senate from voting.

+Under the proposal, whenever debate is concluded, no matter how long it takes, the legislation can advance with a simple majority vote.

-This would succeed with a simple majority but is also set to fail, after two moderate Democrats last week dealt a death blow to the idea.
+But the plan appeared dead in the water, as two moderate Democrats have already dealt a death blow to the idea of reducing the 60-vote requirement.

-Arizona's Kyrsten Sinema insisted in a speech on the Senate floor that she would not support doing away with protections for the minority party.
+Arizona's Kyrsten Sinema insisted last week she would not back any effort to do away with protections for the minority party.

-"I will not support separate actions that worsen the underlying disease of division infecting our country," Sinema said.
+"I will not support separate actions that worsen the underlying disease of division infecting our country," Sinema told the Senate.

-West Virginia's Joe Manchin followed suit, saying in a statement he would not "vote to eliminate or weaken the filibuster.

 A group of civil rights leaders reportedly attempted to impress upon Sinema in a video call last week that no major voting rights bill could ever win 60 votes in the deeply partisan Senate.